The Adventures of Pinocchio (1972 film)

 The Adventures of Pinocchio (Italian: Un burattino di nome Pinocchio, literally A puppet named Pinocchio) is a 1972 Italian animated fantasy film produced by Cartoons Cinematografica Italiana.
 An adaptation of Carlo Collodi's 1883 book The Adventures of Pinocchio, it is written, produced, directed and edited by Giuliano Cenci.
-The English dub, narrated by Victor Jory, was released in the United States by G.G.
-Communications in 1978.
+The English dub was released in the United States by G.G.
+Communications in October of 1978.